sai-educ/math-vocab/README.md

 reader add the UK National Curriculum and India's NCERT syllabus, bringing the bank to 264 words across all three.

-Free, open source, and it collects no data about anyone.
+Free, open source, and it collects no personal data about anyone (anonymous, aggregate traffic counts only — see [Privacy](#privacy)).

 ---